React Native

 • android.permission.FOREGROUND_SERVICE_MICROPHONE - To access microphone when app goes to background

-• android.permission.FOREGROUND_SERVICE_CONNECTED_DEVICE - To access bluetooth headsets when app goes to background
+• android.permission.FOREGROUND_SERVICE_MEDIA_PLAYBACK - To play video and audio tracks when the app goes to background

 Add Firebase message handlers